-A wound healing assay or scratch assay measures the migration of cells across a scratch-induced gap in vitro.
-It may be used to assess cell proliferation and migration, often in wound healing studies or cancer research.
-In cancer research, tumor cell migration is especially critical during invasion, an initial step of cancer metastasis.
-Continuous, label-free monitoring using the Maestro and Omni platforms provides a true kinetic analysis of cell migration and eliminates the guesswork associated with endpoint-only data.
+A wound healing assay, or scratch assay, measures the migration of cells across a scratch-induced gap in vitro.
+This type of assay can be used to monitor cell proliferation and cell migration, often in wound healing studies or in oncology research assessing the mechanisms of cancer metastasis.
+Continuous, label-free monitoring using Maestro and Omni live-cell analysis platforms provides a true kinetic analysis of cell migration and eliminates the guesswork associated with endpoint-only data.

 Characterize cancer cell lines>

 Investigate the effects of therapeutic interventions>

 Discover the benefits of Axion's kinetic scratch assay>